nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-04-14-commercial_insurance_statistics.md

 **4.**	Based on [2020 data](https://read.oecd-ilibrary.org/finance-and-investment/oecd-insurance-statistics-2021_b2497b49-en#page11), the US accounts for 56.2% of the market share in the OECD for all insurance spending.

-The OCED is the [Organization for Economic Co-Operation and Development](https://www.oecd.org/).
-They work to actively improve the world by creating standards and solutions and for social, economic, and environmental challenges.
-They do this by using data and analysis to help form policies and set international standards.
+The OCED [(Organization for Economic Co-Operation and Development)](https://www.oecd.org/) is actively improving the world by setting standards and finding solutions to social, economic, and environmental challenges.
+They use data and analysis to help form policies and set international standards.

 **5.**	[Commercial Insurance premiums](https://www.iii.org/fact-statistic/facts-statistics-commercial-lines) made up 50.2% of all Property and Casualty insurance premiums written in the United States in 2021.
 The remaining 49.8% consists of personal lines of auto and homeowners insurance.